Poland vs Germany: Which is a Better?

 1. Corporate Tax Rates Comparison

 One of the most critical factors for any business is the corporate tax rate.
-The corporate tax rate in Poland is just 9% for small businesses with annual revenue under €2 million.
-This is one of the lowest corporate tax rates in the EU, making Poland an ideal destination for startups and SMEs.
+The corporate tax rate in Poland is 19%; however, for small businesses with annual revenue under €2 million, the CIT is just 9%.
+This is one of the lowest corporate tax rates in the European Union, making Poland an ideal destination for startups and SMEs.

 2. Minimum Capital Requirement